Iron Man (2008)

 Billionaire, genius, playboy, philanthropist?
 All this and more sums up Tony Stark.
 After a weapons presentation in Iraq, Stark gets himself captured which also results in him having a chest filled with shrapnel.
 Needing to escape, he miniaturizes it and dons a suit of armor.
 This results in the birth of the Armored Avenger Iron Man.
 Once returned safely, Stark works to perfect his design and uses it to protect all mankind.
 This activity catches the eye of a mysterious organization known as SHIELD.
 On the other hand, the chairman of Stark Industries discovers this and has plans of his own for Tony's work.

 - A convoy of military Humvees drives across the Afghanistan desert.
 In one of them is billionaire weapons developer Tony Stark (Robert Downey Jr.), riding with soldiers on duty.
 He is joking with some members of a convoy who seem to be genuinely amused by his persona and his flamboyant public image.
 Suddenly, the convoy is ambushed by unseen gunmen.
 The soldiers fight to defend themselves but are quickly killed.
 Tony flees the Humvee, taking refuge behind a large rock.
 Moments later, a missile lands nearby and explodes, but not before Tony sees the Stark Industries logo painted on it.
-Large amounts of shrapnel are lodged in Tony's chest despite the body armor he wears.
-Tony is captured and recorded on video by a group of masked terrorists.
+A small amount of shrapnel penetrates his body armor and he is thrown backwards, losing consciousness.

 Las Vegas, 36 hours earlier